FBRDNLMS/NLMSvariants/bin/README.md

 # README

-+Choose ANSIC/C++ version for high amount of input data.
++ Choose ANSIC/C++ version for high amount of input data.

-+Chosse C# Version for a nice and better graphical output.
++ Chosse C# Version for a nice and better graphical output.

 ### Short explanation of the c# .exe